1. Set up your TMU online identity

 9. Know your rights

-From enjoying all rights and freedoms recognized by law to be able to appeal grades and your academic standing, you have rights at Ryerson.
+From enjoying all rights and freedoms recognized by law to being able to appeal grades and your academic standing, you have rights at TMU.
 Visit the Student Care website to learn more.

 If you need help to respond to a human rights concern, including filing a complaint, Human Rights Services as part of the OVPECI is available to you.
 Visit the Human Rights Services website for more information about their services and what to expect.